dougeby/IntuneDocs/intune/company-portal-app.md

 ## Company branding customization
-You can customize your Company Portal with your company logo, company name, theme color and background.
+You can customize your Company Portal with your company logo, company name, theme color and background image.

+> [!NOTE]
+> Background image is not supported on all platforms.
+Support is being added for Company Portal for Android and iOS.

 ### Theme color
 Apply a theme color to the Company Portal.
 Select a standard color or enter a six-digit hex code for a custom color.